roeegro/SwimFix/README.md

         - 18 keypoint body keypoint estimation based on the OpenPose library.
     - **Performance evaluation** of the swimmer.
 	    - Error detection
-    - **Visualization** of the swimmer's pose in each frame
+    - **Visualization** of the swimmer's pose in each frame of the video:
+		- Graphs of the keypoints' coordinates
-	    -  keypoints and angles
+		- Graphs of the angles of the swimmer's shoulder/elbows/wrists
     - **Model Testing and Evaluation**
 	    - Manual video annotation.
 	    - Expected vs actual swimmer's pose.